3b1b/manim/docs/source/examples/plots_examples.rst

             self.add(l1, l2, l3)

-This is an parametric function
+This is a parametric function

 .. manim:: ParamFunc1
     :quality: medium